ncbi/cxx-toolkit/pages/rn_new.md

 There have been significant additions and improvements in all parts of the Toolkit since the last public release of the NCBI C++ Toolkit.
-Here, only very few are listed, mostly related to major formal changes.
+Here, only very few are listed, mostly related to major formal changes:

+ - Adjusted code to work with GI identifiers whose values exceed 31 bit.
+Please use type 'TGi' for the GI values.
+The 31-bit boundary is currently expected to be crossed around January 2022... but this can happen earlier.
-We started using C++11 specific features, so you will now need a C++11 compliant compiler to build the Toolkit.
+ - Started using C++14 specific features, so you will now need a C++14 compliant compiler to build the Toolkit.

-We are about to drop 32-bit support, so while the Toolkit will still likely build (and even work) in _some_ 32-bit configurations... the 32-bit support is nominal, and will go away for good real soon now.
+ - Dropped support of 32-bit platforms for good.
+ - Added "CMake" based build system.
+It currently co-exists with the "legacy" configure/PTB based build system.
+ - Ported to work on ARM processors.

 <a name="release_notes.Documentation"></a>